 Students and supervisors should capture changes in study mode (from full- to part-time or part- to full-time) in the PGR2 report.

-Outside of this process a request can be sent to Registry (postgraduate.research@dcu.ie) in the form of a memo.
+Outside of this process a request can be sent by email to Registry at: postgraduate.research@dcu.ie.
 Funding implications must be considered before any changes are made.

-13.3 Extension of Registration Period
+13.4 Extension of Registration Period

-Section 5 of the Academic Regulations for Postgraduate Degrees by Research and Thesis relate to the period of time for completion of research degree programmes.
-See also Guide Section 1.2.
-Where a student does not complete a thesis within the maximum period stipulated, he/she must seek express permission from the GRSB to be allowed continue his/her studies for another year.
+Research and Thesis relate to the period of time for completion of research degree programmes.
+See also guide Section 1.2.
+If a student does not submit a hardbound thesis to registry within the maximum period stipulated, he/she must seek permission from the Graduate Research Studies Board to be allowed to continue his/her studies.
 Such extensions will be granted in exceptional cases only.
-GRSB advises that prolonged registration is not in the student's best interest, or the University.
+GRSB advises that prolonged registration is not in the student's best interest.
 To allow an extension, GRSB must be satisfied that the student has addressed the problems causing the delay, and has a plan to complete within the next 12 months which is supported by the supervisor(s) and Head of School.
-The PGR14 Request for Extension to Maximum Registration Period Form submitted to GRSB should include:
+Form PGR14 Request for Extension to Maximum Registration Period or Re-admission to the Research Programme should include the following details: